Sumeet2807/Text-classifier/README.md

 Use this python script to run a pretrained model on a corpus.
 All the information about corpus source and the saved model to use will supplied through a Yaml file.

-example run command - python predict.py <your_evaluation_config_yml_file>
+example run command - python predict.py <your_prediction_config_yml_file>

 ## Yaml file structure:-

+This utility uses yaml files to supply training and prediction configurations

 1.)
 Training Yaml -

 Training Yaml file consists of 3 mandatory sections - Data, Preprocessing, Model.
 It contains all the information about the data source to use, the preprocessing steps to follow and finally the type of model to use with its relevant hyperparameters.

+Please refer to examples/config_train.yml for detailed information on yml parameters.

+1.)
+Prediction Yaml -

+Prediction Yaml file consists of 2 mandatory sections - Data, Model.
+It contains all the information about the data source to use and the saved model to use for predictions

-Please refer to examples/sample_train_config.yml for detailed information on how to create a yml.
+Please refer to examples/config_predict.yml for detailed information on yml parameters.